Alice Liddell: Later life

 Alice Liddell married Reginald Hargreaves, also a cricketer, on 15 September 1880, at the age of 28, in Westminster Abbey.
 They had three sons: Alan Knyveton Hargreaves and Leopold Reginald "Rex" Hargreaves (both were killed in action in World War I); and Caryl Liddell Hargreaves, who survived to have a daughter of his own.
 Liddell denied that the name 'Caryl' was in any way associated with Charles Dodgson's pseudonym.
 Reginald Hargreaves inherited a considerable fortune and was a local magistrate; he also played cricket for Hampshire.
 Alice became a noted society hostess and was the first president of Emery Down Women's Institute.

 During World War I, she joined the Red Cross as a volunteer, for which she was awarded a medal currently on display in the Museum of Oxford.
 She took to referring to herself as "Lady Hargreaves", but no basis existed for such a title.
+For most of her life, Alice lived in and around Lyndhurst in the New Forest, in the county of Hampshire.

-After her husband's death in 1926, the cost of maintaining their home, Cuffnells, was such that she deemed it necessary to sell her copy of Alice's Adventures under Ground (Lewis Carroll's earlier title for Alice's Adventures in Wonderland).
+With her husband's death in 1926, the cost of maintaining their home, Cuffnells, was such that she deemed it necessary to sell her copy of Alice's Adventures under Ground (Lewis Carroll's earlier title for Alice's Adventures in Wonderland).
 The manuscript fetched £15,400, nearly four times the reserve price given to it by Sotheby's auction house.
 It later became the possession of Eldridge R. Johnson and was displayed at Columbia University on the centennial of Carroll's birth in 1932.
 Alice was present, aged 80, and it was on this visit to the United States that she met Peter Llewelyn Davies, one of the brothers who inspired J. M. Barrie's Peter Pan.
 After Johnson's death in 1945, the book was purchased by a consortium of American bibliophiles and presented to the British people "in recognition of Britain's courage in facing Hitler".
 The manuscript is held by the British Library.

-For most of her life, Alice lived in and around Lyndhurst in the New Forest, in the county of Hampshire.